 I was still in love with my boyfriend at the time, but I wasn’t in love, love with him.
 I felt bad for leading him on but I was willing to settle.
 Big mistake.
 As our conversations and outings progress, Terry told me one night that he loved me and I said, “I love you too.”
 It was the infatuation in me that spoke that lie and believe me when I say that did not come from the heart nor mind.

 I started to mistreat my boyfriend and did things with hopes he would break-up with me.
 I didn’t want to be the one to call it quits.
 I cursed at him, our sex life became non-existent and we grew apart (well I did) within a matter of months.
 Keep in mind, Terry nor my boyfriend knew about each other and I had planned for it to stay that way until I figured out how I would tell them both.
-While reading this, I know you’re probably saying I am a bad person, but quite honestly, we all have done some ish we wish we could take back and have look back and said, “wtf was I thinking??!!”
+While reading this, I know you’re probably saying I am a bad person, but quite honestly, we’ve all done some ish we wish we could take back and have look back and said, “wtf was I thinking??!!”

-Anyways… One day, I decided to tell my boyfriend I have been cheating on him with Terry, as expected, the conversation didn’t go too well.
+Anyways… One day, I decided to tell my boyfriend I had been cheating on him with Terry, as expected, the conversation didn’t go too well.
 To see a grown man in tears, shock the Virgo in me, and all I could do was beg for forgiveness.
 This took some time to move on from, and this man later forgave me.
 That spoke volumes!
-You know looking back at it, I could have just got up and left and went straight to Terry, but my heart and mind wouldn’t allow it.
+You know looking back at it, I could have just got up and left and went straight to Terry, but my heart and mind wouldn’t allow me to do it.

 What’s wrong with me?
 Why would you do that to a person?
 You might ask.